 Former Prime Minister Voreqe Bainimarama and suspended Police Commissioner Sitiveni Qiliho

-These charges are related to claims that they issued directives to halt an investigation into a USP matter.
+These charges are related to claims that they issued directives to halt an investigation into an alleged mismanagement of funds at USP.

 Qiliho also claimed that he told Investigating Officer Reshmi Dass during a phone call on July 15, 2020, to “stop investigating and give me a brief” but this wasn’t necessarily meant for Dass to “stop and file away”.

 Qiliho defended his reason for ordering Dass to stop what she was doing and give him a brief because he was not aware of the USP investigation relating to mismanagement of funds.

 However, he admitted to telling Dass that FICAC had stopped the investigation and questioned Dass about why she was still investigating it.

 Qiliho maintains that he got this information from the media.